squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 General types are derived from base types and type variables using the arrow and tupling type constructors.
-A type (or part of a type) can be left unwritten using a type holes :g:`_`, which must then be inferred by Squirrel.
+A type (or part of a type) can be left unspecified using a type hole :g:`_`, which must then be inferred by Squirrel.

 .. prodn::